 Colorado Motorcycle Laws

-Helmets: Riders above the age of 18 are not required to wear helmets in Colorado.
-However, if the motorcycle operator or passengers are under 18, they must wear DOT-approved helmets.
+Colorado is helmet law state, however, riders above the age of 18 are not required to wear helmets in Colorado.
+If the motorcycle operator or passengers are under 18, they must wear DOT-approved helmets.
 Helmet use is suggested as they can protect riders from traumatic brain injury in a collision.

 Not required off-road:

 - An operating license